cjkvi/cjkvi-ids/README.md

   indicates AJ1-6 shapes, and "X" indicates virtual shape that is not actually appeared in the UCS specification, but possibly matches to that code points according to Annex S of UCS.
-Some of such shapes may appear in OS-equipped fonts such as MingLiu, MS-Mincho and SimSun, or several dictionaries such as Dai-Kanwa-Jiten.
+Some of such shapes may appear in OS-equipped fonts such as MingLiu, MS-Mincho or SimSun, or several famous dictionaries such as "Dai Kanwa Jiten".

 ## Licenses